top of page

 930club poster.png

 Tour begins outside of the F and 7th Street Exit of Gallery Place Metro Station (red, green and yellow lines) and ends at the MLK Jr. Memorial Library, 901 G Street NW DC.
-4th Saturday of the Month at 2pm.
+Tour is 1.5 hours and is held the 2ND Saturday of the month at 1pm

 Private Tours

-If you're in Washington, DC and looking for a unique experience, we are available for private tour requests.
+If you're in Washington, DC and our regularly scheduled tours don't work for you, we are available for private tour requests.
 Choose any of the tours described above or below, or with enough advance notice we can customize something special for you!
 Write to offthemallwalkingtours@gmail.com and tell us your travel dates, available times, and interests, and we'll work with you to create an amazing tour.
 Minimum $300 for up to 10 people and then rates vary depending on time and number of people.

 Queer Black Broadway